Matt Vierling Preview, Player Props: Tigers vs. Yankees

 Matt Vierling At The Plate

-- He has hit a home run in six games this season (5.6%), leaving the park in 1.7% of his chances at the plate.

-- Vierling has driven home a run in 20 games this year (18.7%), including more than one RBI in 5.6% of his games and producing three or more of his team's runs on two occasions..
+- Vierling has an RBI in 20 of 109 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 31 of 107 games this year, and more than once 8 times.
+- In 32 of 109 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.